hsfl/cosmos-docs/pages/tutorials/setup/development-environment.md

 Proceed to complete the steps in the installation wizard.

-After you see this screen, you are ready to install COSMOS.
+Once the installation wizard is complete, you are ready to install COSMOS.